-- The cost of the group program is \$1,440 for all 12 weeks (24 hours of service) which equates to \$120 each week.
-This includes participant booklet, activity templates and psychoeducational resources). - There is an optional \$65 at-home-art-kit available for those who would like to have materials sent to them. - Please be aware that because this is a closed group program refunds will not be available for missed sessions under any circumstances as we cannot fill a space that becomes vacant. - If you pay privately: The group is not able to be charged weekly and we are unable to provide split payments or payment plans at this stage.
-This is standard practice for closed group environments.
-These fees are the lowest we've seen for an art psychotherapy group, but poverty is real.
-If cost is your only barrier to access, please email Mahlie and let's chat about it.
+- The cost of the group sessions is \$2,160 for all 12 weeks (24 hours of service) which equates to \$180 each week.
+This includes a digital (print-at-home) participant booklet, activity templates and psychoeducational resources. - There is an optional \$80 one-off fee for a physical booklet available for those who would like to have materials sent to them pre-printed.
+It is full colour and bound. - There is an optional \$100 at-home-art-kit available for those who would like to have materials sent to them. - Please be aware that because this is a closed group program refunds will not be available for missed sessions under any circumstances as we cannot fill a space that becomes vacant. - Payment terms: Invoices will be sent weekly to all participants (for NDIS participants, invoices can be sent directly to plan managers).
+Invoices must be paid within 10 days of issue.